 There are currently no screening programmes for other HPV-related cancers.
 If you are worried about any symptoms contact your GP.

 Missed your appointment?

-Don't worry, you will either be seen again in school or the school health team will contact your parents to arrange another appointment.
+Don't worry, you will either be seen again in school or the HSCT school nursing team will contact your parents to arrange another appointment.

 Giving consent